QWERTZ4/Solar-Charging-VESTELEVC04-home-plus-sonnenbatterie-10-shelly-script/README.md

 SOLAR_MIN_START :
--The amount of Watts of Solar Power for the Wallbox to turn -Recomended >3600 <11000 for 3-Phase charging SOLAR_MIN_STOP :
+-The amount of Watts of Solar Power for the Wallbox to turn -Recomended >3600 <11000 for 3-Phase charging

+SOLAR_MIN_STOP :
 -The amount of Watts of Solar Power for the Wallbox to turn
--NOTE: Can be same as SOLAR_MIN_START
+-NOTE: Can be same as SOLAR_MIN_STAR

 REQUEST_TIMER :
 -The time in milliseconds between API calls, higher = better acurracy
 -NOTE: setting this too low causes crashes and high traffic on the network
 -Recomended: <3000ms

 DECISION_TIMER :
 -The minimum time in milliseconds the wallbox is turned on, handy with cloudy weather
 NOTE: setting this too low can cause problems with the car